pragyasen/sentiment_analysis/README.md

 ### Gradio Visualization
 ![BERT Result](/gradio.png)

 Developed an interactive Gradio app to visualize predictions.
-First implemented this for the pre-trained sentiment analysis model from Hugging Face (already fine-tuned on a general dataset like IMDb).
+First implemented this for the pre-trained sentiment analysis model from Hugging Face (already pre-trained on a general dataset like IMDb).
 Then, implemented this for the model fine-tuned using our training set.